 The WCI Network

-Passive Income M.D. was created less than three years ago to help others achieve financial freedom through additional streams of income, focusing heavily on real estate investing and entrepreneurship.
+Passive Income M.D. was created in 2016 to help physicians and other high income professionals achieve financial freedom through multiple streams of income, focusing heavily on real estate investing and entrepreneurship.
 We joined the WCI Network at the very end of 2017, and in 2018, we hit the huge milestone of having over one million page views in a calendar year.
-Other things we accomplished in 2018 including publishing over 150 posts, getting our Facebook Group, Passive Income Docs, up and running with over 5,000 physicians helping each other achieve their passive income goal, and increasing the blog revenue 7x over the previous year thanks to new partnerships and the WCI Network.

-I can’t help but feel a tremendous amount of gratitude for my partners in the WCI Network (White Coat Investor and Physician on Fire), loyal readers, and ambassadors of the site.
-Thank you for continuing to spread the word and helping us make an impact one reader at a time.
+I’m extremely grateful for my partners in the WCI Network (White Coat Investor, Physician on Fire, The Physician Philosopher), loyal readers, and ambassadors of the site.
+Thank you for continuing to spread the word and for helping us make an impact one reader at a time.

 Physician Wellness and Financial Literacy Conference

 We did not have a conference in 2019, but are prepared for WCICON20 in March in Las Vegas.
 We filled the conference in 22 hours this time, but actually ended up going through the whole waiting list.
 We're still full but now have a very short waiting list.
 You can still get on it if you like.
 This conference will be dramatically expanded in both content and participation.
 We are planning on 775 people (up from 300 previously).